qraft-manomano/mm-QA-technical-test/README.md

 This repository contains:
  1. Instructions to perform the technical challenge
- 2. First question of the tests
+ 2. Questions for the test
  3. Project skeleton to implement question 2